Read the latest information on

 This can be done easily through the use of a biosecurity gate sign.
 These can be custom made to suit your requirements or you can download a free template or order a standard sign from the Farm Biosecurity website.

-Some examples of an access procedure may be to ask visitors to phone before entry to the property (or if signal is a problem, UHF radio may be an alternative) or ask them to report to the house, stay on designated roads, or keep out of production areas.
+Some examples of an access procedure may be to ask visitors to phone before entry to the property (or if signal-strength is a problem, UHF radio may be an alternative) or ask them to report to the house, stay on designated roads, or keep out of production areas.

 By doing so it gives you an opportunity to work with them toward a positive outcome which satisfies your biosecurity expectations and their access needs.